RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/42-LUK.md

 <sup>38</sup> And they said, Lord, behold, here [are] two swords.
 And he said unto them, It is enough.
 <sup>39</sup> And he came out, and went, as he was wont, to the mount of Olives; and his disciples also followed him.
 <sup>40</sup> And when he was at the place, he said unto them, Pray that ye enter not into temptation.
-<sup>41</sup> And he was withdrawn from them about a stone’s cast, and kneeled down , and prayed,
+<sup>41</sup> And he was withdrawn from them about a stone’s cast, and kneeled down, and prayed,
 <sup>42</sup> Saying, Father, if thou be willing, remove this cup from me: nevertheless not my will, but thine, be done.
 <sup>43</sup> And there appeared an angel unto him from heaven, strengthening him.
 <sup>44</sup> And being in an agony he prayed more earnestly: and his sweat was as it were great drops of blood falling down to the ground.